 - Arrange for OptomCAS to receive a course-by-course Transcript Evaluation Report for all international institutions attended, if required by the applicant’s designated optometry programs.

-- Provide the names and email addresses of your evaluators and notify them that they will be contacted by email.
+- Provide the names and email addresses of your recommenders and notify them that they will be contacted by email.

 - Respond immediately to all notices and questions received from OptomCAS and each program to which they apply (applicants are responsible for checking their personal email, including any junk mail folders, and OptomCAS accounts for these important notices and questions).